tony-reddington/goodfoodmood/README.md

 3. [Google fonts](https://fonts.google.com/)
     - The Monserrat font that i used across the website was taken from Google fonts.
 4. [Istockphoto](https://www.istockphoto.com/)
-    - Istockphoto was used for all the main background website image.
+    - Istockphoto was used for the main background website image.
 5. [TinyJPG](https://tinyjpg.com/)
-    - Tinyjpg was used to reduce the size of all the background image.
+    - Tinyjpg was used to reduce the size of the background image.
 6. [Befunky photo editor](https://www.befunky.com/)
     - Befunky photo editor was used to resize images.
 7. [Bootstrap](https://getbootstrap.com/)
-    - Bootstrap was used for the recipe cards and to make the website more responsive in certain areas.
+    - Bootstrap was used for the recipe cards and to make the website more responsive across different device sizes.
 8. [Coolers](https://coolors.co/)
     - Coolers was used to help generate a colour palette for the entire site.
 9. [MongoDB](https://www.mongodb.com/)